stevencombs/retrocombs.github.io/_posts/2014-12-31-mac-users-guide-to-chromebook.md

 # Touchpad
 The Chromebook touchpad is very similar to the trackpad found on a Mac laptop sans a few features.
 There is a single button underneath the touchpad and no other buttons.
 The scrolling direction default mimics traditional Windows scrolling.
 If you want the modern Apple approach to scrolling, select the Australian scrolling option in the Chrome OS touchpad settings.

-Currently, there is no pinch to zoom option or multi-finger gestures.
-The only features currently are:
+The current track pad features include:

 * tap to select
 * two-finger tap right-click
 * two-finger scroll
+* {UPDATE} two-finger right and left to browse back and forward
+* {UPDATE} three-finger up to activate Overview mode, similar to Mac's Expose feature, and three down to deactivate
+* {UPDATE} tap-dragging available as an option in the accessibilities settings

-That's pretty limited; however, the experimental features page (enter chrome:flags in the URL box) does list pinch-to-zoom options so there is hope that these features are on the way.
+Currently, there is no pinch to zoom option; however, the experimental features page (enter chrome:flags in the URL box) does list pinch-to-zoom options so there is hope that these features are on the way.

 [Back to TOC](#toc)